If an occupational illness has set you back, we'll help you move forward

 A solicitor can advise on what evidence would be needed to prove negligence.
 This evidence will usually include medical reports and an employer's health and safety records.

-No win, no fee occupational asthma compensation claims
+Can I make a no win, no fee occupational asthma claim?

 Find out more about how no win, no fee claims work